-If you export nodes to a NerveCenter Server on another segment, any applicable parenting information is exported with the nodes.
+Caution: If you export nodes to a NerveCenter Server on another segment, any applicable parenting information is exported with the nodes.
 However, this information might not be valid for the new topology into which the node information is imported.

-For a complete list of the object types and what NerveCenter actually exports when you select an object, see the section More about Exporting Objects on page 399.
+For a complete list of the object types and what NerveCenter actually exports when you select an object, see the section Exporting NerveCenterObjects and Nodes to Other Servers on the previous page.

-To export nodes and objects to a file, see Exporting NerveCenter Objects and Nodes to a File on page 397.
+To export nodes and objects to a file, see "Exporting NerveCenterObjects and Nodes to a File" on page 360.
 For information about exporting a behavior model-an alarm and all of the objects associated with it-see the following sections:

-- Exporting Behavior Models to Other Servers on page 389 - Exporting Behavior Models to a File on page 391
+- Exporting Behavior Models to Other Servers on page 353 - Exporting Behavior Models to a File on page 355

+'''

 TO EXPORT A SET OF NODES OR OBJECTS TO ANOTHER NERVECENTER SERVER

+'''

 - 1. Be sure that you are connected to the NerveCenter server(s) to which you want to export the nodes or objects.
-(See Connecting to a Server on page 67 for more information.) - 2.
+(See Connecting to a Server on page 54 for more information.) - 2.
 From the client's Admin menu, choose Export Objects and Nodes.
 The Export Objects and Nodes dialog is displayed.

-Ex port Objects and Nodes ? ×
+Export Objects a and Nodes ? ×

-0 Ibjects File Export Objects to Selected Servers
+Objects File Export Objects to Se elected Servers

-Export Nodes to Selected Servers
+Export Nodes to Sel ected Servers

-N lode File Select Servers
+Node File Select Serve rs

-Object Type
+Cobject Type

-C Alarm C Poll C Perl Subroutine OID To Property Group
+C Alarm O Poll C Perl Subroutine C OID To Prope rty Group

-C Mask 🔿 OpC Mask C Property C Action Router Rule
+C Mask O OpC Mask C Property C Action Router Rule

-🔿 Node C Severity C Property Group
+C Node C Severity C Property Group

-Av ailable Objects Si elected Objects
+Available Objects Selected Objects

-Г >>> I Object Type

-L <<
+Ot oject Туре

-L All>>
+All>>

-<< Al
+<< All >

-0K. ancel Undo Help
+OK Undo